tombensve/APS/APS-Network/APSExternalProtocolExtender/docs/aps-external-protocol-extender.md

 public _interface_ __StreamedRPCProtocol__ extends  RPCProtocol    [se.natusoft.osgi.aps.api.net.rpc.service] {

->  This represents an RPC protocol provider that provide client/service calls with requests read from an InputStream and responses written to an OutputStream.
+>  This represents an RPC protocol provider that provide client/service calls with requests read from an InputStream or having parameters passes as strings and responses written to an OutputStream.
+HTTP transports can support both _parseRequests(...)_ and _parseRequest(...)_ while other transports probably can handle only _parseRequests(...)_. __A protocol provider can return null for either of these!__ Most protocol providers will support _parseRequests(...)_ and some also _parseRequest(...)_.

-__boolean isREST()__

->  Returns true if the protocol is a REST protocol.

-__List<RPCRequest> parseRequests(String serviceQName, InputStream requestStream) throws IOException__
+__List<RPCRequest> parseRequests(String serviceQName, String method, InputStream requestStream) throws IOException__

 >  Parses a request from the provided InputStream and returns 1 or more RPCRequest objects.